- Política y regulación de cuidado médico

 An applicable large employer (ALE) has an average of 50 or more full-time employees, including full-time equivalent employees (FTEs), during the prior year.
 This ALE definition is crucial since only ALEs are subject to the ACA's Employer Shared Responsibility (ESR) provisions.

-If your business qualifies as an ALE, you must offer affordable health insurance to your full-time employees and fulfill applicable ACA reporting requirements.
+If your business qualifies as an ALE, you must offer affordable health insurance to your full-time employees and fulfill applicable ACA reporting requirements for the following year.
+For example, your 2025 employee counts determine your 2026 reporting obligations.

 What Are the ACA Reporting Requirements for Employers?